If ever a geographical location could tempt one into singing, Glasgow would be it.

 Primal Scream members are all Glaswegians, though.

-If singing is indeed your life’s dream, let us take a look at how you can make it come true.
+If singing is indeed your life’s dream, let us take a look at how you can help make it come true.

 A scarf is a lovely throat warmer, but it will not prepare your throat for singing Source: Pixabay Credit: StockSnap